QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 The word for "participation" is koinōnia (fellowship, sharing, communion).

-The Logic [I]:
+The logic [I]:

 - Vertical and Horizontal Dimensions: Koinōnia involves both a vertical participation in Christ and a horizontal participation with the body.

 “Because there is one loaf, we, who are many, are one body, for we all share the one loaf.”
-(1 Corinthians 10:17, NIV [E])The Data Point [E]: The "one body" language is not a casual metaphor; it is a core ecclesiological claim:"There is one body and one Spirit... one Lord, one faith, one baptism; one God and Father of all..."
-(Ephesians 4:4–6, NIV [E])The Logic [I]: The Table is not merely a symbol of unity; it is a participation in the one body that already exists.
+(1 Corinthians 10:17, NIV [E])Key point [E]: The “one body” language is central:"There is one body and one Spirit... one Lord, one faith, one baptism; one God and Father of all..."
+(Ephesians 4:4–6, NIV [E])The logic [I]: The Table is not merely a symbol of unity; it is a participation in the one body that already exists.
 To partake while denying that unity is to contradict the very reality the meal signifies.

 (1 Corinthians 11:27–28, NIV [E])

-The Logic [I]:
+The logic [I]:

 - The "Breach Log": Paul logs the specific abuse before he issues the warning:

 “For when you are eating, some of you go ahead with your own private suppers... one person remains hungry and another gets drunk. ...Or do you despise the church of God by humiliating those who have nothing?”
-(1 Corinthians 11:21–22, NIV [E])The Logic [I]: The “unworthy manner” was not that sinners were present, but that some were denying the unity of the body and despising the church of God.
+(1 Corinthians 11:21–22, NIV [E])The logic [I]: The “unworthy manner” was not that sinners were present, but that some were denying the unity of the body and despising the church of God.

 Lexical Note [C]: The verb dokimazō was used for testing metals to prove their genuineness.

-The Logic [I]: Self-examination is not about achieving sinless perfection but about testing whether one’s faith and conduct are aligned with the Gospel.
+The logic [I]: Self-examination is not about achieving sinless perfection but about testing whether one’s faith and conduct are aligned with the Gospel.

 2.5 Conclusion: The Application Layer